oemof/oemof-solph/doc/installation_and_setup.rst

 Run examples to check the installation
 ============================================

 Run the examples to check the installation.
-From the command-line (or Anaconda Prompt) execute
+From the command-line (or Anaconda Prompt / WinPython Command Prompt) execute:

 .. code:: console